Each year of school, your child's brain changes, and school gets more demanding.

-Reading requires children to accurately use lots of different skills.
+Reading requires children to accurately use many different skills.
 The most important skills are VISUAL.
 Unfortunately, about 20% of school-aged children struggle to read.
-Many kids who struggle to learn and read have vision problems.
-NOT eyesight (20/20) but actual poor function with their brain and eye that impairs their ability to read.
+Many kids who struggle to learn and read have vision problems beyond their eyesight being 20/20.
+These visual problems involve poor function with their brain and eyes, which impairs their ability to read.

 TEAMING.
 They must also be able to coordinate their eye movements as a team.